LJGrant/react-tables/README.md

 The _id_ property is only required property of the Item object.

+Items is an array of objects with keys relating to the header slugs

 ### Header Object

 - _label_ : String that will be displayed on the column head text
 - _slug_ : String of item property that the header is associated to
 - _searchable_ : Boolean property to allow the table to be searchable by this column
 - _sortable_ : Boolean property to allow the table to be sortable by this column

+### Item Object

+Within the Item object, the value of each property will be displalied in the column of it's associated Header slug.
+Alternitivly, that value could be set as an object with keys of _display_ and _value_.
+This will allow you to set the _display_ property to a React Componant but still provide search & sort functionality for the underlying value.

 ## Search